DrBlackross/transformer-base-Ai-kraken/README.md

 The bot will first either load a previously saved optimal model and scaler (if available) or initiate a new training process, which includes the ATR multiplier search.
 Once training is complete (or a model is loaded), it will enter its continuous trading loop, making decisions at the DECISION_INTERVAL_SECONDS interval defined in your settings.

-You can gracefully stop the bot at any time by pressing Ctrl+C. This action will trigger a shutdown routine that includes saving your trade history.
+You can stop the bot at any time by pressing Ctrl+C. This action will trigger a shutdown routine that includes saving your trade history.
 Starting at a "Low Price Point"

 You mentioned starting the script at the market's lowest price point for the day.
 The bot itself is designed to make autonomous decisions based on its model's predictions and technical indicators.
 It does not have an external mechanism to "wait" for a human-defined "low point."